William “Bill” Andrew Russell

 Bill married Marlene Hamann of Reinbeck on September 7, 1952.
 The couple farmed in the Traer area, and Bill also worked 24 years at the Waterloo John Deere tractor plant.
 They purchased a home in Traer upon their retirement from farming and John Deere in December 1988.

-Bill loved his wife, farming, gardening, yard work, raising cattle and hogs, a good card game, and family, friends, and neighbors as company in his house.
-For 31 years, while living in Traer, Bill was known for his daily long walks all over town with his little dog.
-His kind, gentle, and friendly demeanor will be remembered.
-He enjoyed watching all sports, especially basketball, baseball, and football, on TV and in person.
+Bill was preceded in death by his parents; his wife, Marlene; his four brothers, Dale, Jack, Don, and Earl; and his four sisters, Marion, Vera, Ann, and Marvel.
+He is survived by a son, Randy Russell, of Paulden, AZ; two daughters and their spouses, Diane (Mike) Riddle of Trinidad, CO and Jackie (Dave) Fallis of Frenchtown, MT; six grandchildren Morgan, Jake, Jacob, Andrew, Kelsey, and Lance; and five great grandchildren, Jocelyn, Emberlee, Layton, Pecos, and Weslee.

-Bill was preceded in death by his parents; his wife, Marlene; his four brothers; and his four sisters.
-He is survived by a son, Randy Russell, of Paulden, AZ; two daughters and their spouses, Diane (Mike) Riddle of Trinidad, CO and Jackie (Dave) Fallis of Frenchtown, MT; six grandchildren; and 5 great grandchildren.
+In lieu of flowers, please direct memorials to the Traer United Methodist Church, the Traer American Legion, or a charity of your choice.

 Add an entry as anonymous